As much as I try to plan ahead, there always seems to be a last-minute invite to a friend’s house. Or a family get-together that sneaks up on me.

 A white wine from the Marche region in Central Italy, Verdicchio is naturally high in acidity and has flavors of lemon, almond, and sometimes fennel.
 Verdicchio dei Castelli di Jesi is most famous, where the grapes are grown around the fortified village of Jesi (I wish that I had Jessie’s castle).

 Looking for more appetizer ideas and wine pairings?
 Check out my recommendations for burrata wine pairing and Cambozola wine pairing.
-Or get 21 ideas for easy snacks with wine.
+Or get 21 ideas for easy snacks with wine and 7 small charcuterie board ideas.
+Plus, find out the best crab cake wine pairings.

 Pin for Later!